BA Theatre and Italian (22FF)

 The theatre course will allow you to develop your understanding and practical skills by exploring critical and historical frameworks alongside practical workshops.
 There are opportunities to engage with professional theatre-makers and our museum-accredited archive, the Theatre Collection.

 You will follow a structured language course in Italian, as well as explore Italy's rich history and culture, choosing from a range of options that focus on literature, cinema, thought, politics and visual culture.
 You will spend your third year abroad in Italy, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 When you return to Bristol for your final year you will have the opportunity to undertake an independent practical or written research project and/or a work placement in the creative industries.